matthewsegovia/MajoranaNeutrinoHunt/README.md

 - Fourier Transform and Low Frequency Power Ratio (fourier_lfpr.py):
 - Area Growth Rate (agr.py):

-The Master.py file contains all these parameters combined and requriements.txt file lists all the python packages needed prior to running the code.
+The Master.py file combines all these parameters into one file and requriements.txt lists all the python packages needed prior to running the code.

 ## Contributing